‘Fairy Tail’ Manga Chapter 521 – Universe One’s Return And Fairies Counterattack

 [Warning: Manga Fairy Tail Chapter 521 spoilers/recap ahead]

 Chapter 520 of Fairy Tail manga was pivotal to the series.
 In a surprising twist, Eileen had killed herself because she couldn’t bear to see her child, Erza, die.
 On the other end, Natsu, who had been waging an intense battle for survival, managed to emerge victorious.
 Using his inner voice, Natsu was able to disintegrate the Demon and Dragon seeds within him and regain consciousness.
-His teammates, including Lucy and Happy were quite happy that they had got their friend back.
+His teammates, including Lucy and Happy, were quite happy that they had got their friend back.

 Eileen’s death meant that the spell that she had previously cast on Universe One, was lifted.
 With the Universe One finally returning to its original and peaceful existence, the counterattack of the fairies began in Chapter 521 of Fairy Tail manga.
 Fairy Tail members were transported back to Magnolia, where they warned the warriors that the threat hasn’t been completely nullified yet, and the fiercest battles are yet to come.

-In the previous chapter, Wendy couldn’t detect Master Makarov’s scent on the battlefield, causing fans to speculate that the master who treated the Fairy Tail guild as his family, and even used a very powerful spell to thin out the enemy, may have perished.
+In the previous chapter, Wendy couldn’t detect Master Makarov’s scent on the battlefield, causing fans to speculate that the master who treated the Fairy Tail guild as his family and even used a very powerful spell to thin out the enemy, may have perished.

 However, Makarov appears to be alive, albeit barely.
 Moreover, Laxus was seen carrying Makarov in his arms.
 As they approached the main gates of the city, Laxus was heard offering some words of comfort to his “Gramps,” indicating Makarov might be still alive.